henrydenhengst/debian-awesomewm/README.md

 - put a hashtag in front of the cdrom option
 - add 'contrib' and non-free' to all repos that don't

+Install 'nala' and 'git' to make the operation work.

+`sudo apt install nala git`

 Git clone this script:

 `git clone https://github.com/henrydenhengst/debian-awesomewm.git`